Graduation Requirements Class of 2021 and Beyond

 State law also required all Colorado school districts to adopt revised Colorado Academic Standards – high expectations for what students should know and be able to do at every grade level in every course.
 State law now links academic standards and competencies to high school graduation.
 The goal is to ensure that each of our students will succeed after high school regardless of the path they choose.

-Beginning with the Class of 2021(this year’s current 7th graders), Colorado graduates must:
+Beginning with the Class of 2021, Colorado graduates must:

 - Successfully complete the graduation course requirements for their high school; and